nmclark2/TMT-NEAT/README.md

-# TMT-Analysis-Pipeline
+# TMT-NEAT
-Tandem Mass Tag (TMT) Analysis Pipeline
+Tandem Mass Tag Normalization, Expression Analysis, and statistical Testing

 # Install instructions
 Download all R code to your computer, then run the file "RUN_TMT.R" to start the RShiny app.
 Make sure to change your working directory to the folder that contains the code before running this file.